matteocorti/check_ssl_cert/README.md

       --require-san                Require the presence of a Subject Alternative Name
                                    extension
+      --require-x-frame-options    Require the presence of the
+                                   X-Frame-Options HTTP header
    -S,--ssl version                Force SSL version (2,3)
                                    (see: --ssl2 or --ssl3)
       --curl-user-agent string     User agent that curl shall use to obtain